jozefizso/CodePlexMigrationTools/README.md

 (the token has been scrambled)

 Note:
-- you need an upgraded plan to get access to the API access token.
+- You need an upgraded plan to get access to the API access token.
-- the discussions will be added to the "General" forum (hard coded)
+- The discussions will be added to the "General" forum (hard coded)
-- the feedback type will be set to "Questions" (hard coded)
+- The feedback type will be set to "Questions" (hard coded)
-- a "CodePlex" tag will be added to each discussion (hard coded)
+- A "CodePlex" tag will be added to each discussion (hard coded).
+This tag must be added to the UserEcho forum.

 ### How to migrate a Mercurial repository from CodePlex to GitHub